-Program Minimum High School Requirements Other Requirements Bachelor of Business Administration - Accounting and Finance Minimum High School Requirements Fulfillment of high school equivalency requirement of the Ministry of Education in the UAE: Minimum of overall average score: 70% in the final grade (Grade 12) or the average of best two years of grades 10, 11 and 12.
-Holder had successfully passed grades (9, 10, 11 and, 12).
-English Language Proficiency
+Program Minimum High School Requirements Other Requirements Bachelor of Business Administration Fulfillment of high school equivalency 1 - Accounting and Finance requirement of the Ministry of Education Requirement Bachelor of Business Administration in the UAE: • Minimum of 1100 Score in - e-Business • Minimum of overall average score: 70% EmSAT in English Language or Bachelor of Business Administration in the final grade (Grade 12) or the • 5.0 in Academic - Human Resource Management average of best two years of grades 10, IELTS/Equivalent.
+Bachelor of Business Administration 11 and 12.
+Mathematics Requirement - International Business Holder had successfully passed grades • SAT Mathematics: Score of 450; (9, 10, 11 and, 12). or Bachelor of Business Administration , , , - Marketing Minimum of 600 score in EmSAT in Mathematics.